butterproject/butter-android/CONTRIBUTING.md

 <a name="changes"></a>
 ### Change Requests

-Change requests cover both architectural and functional changes to how Popcorn Time works.
+Change requests cover both architectural and functional changes to how Butter works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc  - please be sure to:

 1. **Use the GitLab search** and check someone else didn't get there first